jmpinit/kudos/README.md

 ## Suggested Usage

-Every week enough bbucks are minted into the universe account to bring its balance to 10080, which is the number of minutes in a week.
-It's suggested that the value of 1 bbuck is equal to 1 minute of engineering time.
+Every week enough kudos are minted into the universe account to bring its balance to 10080, which is the number of minutes in a week.
+It's suggested that the value of 1 kudos is equal to 1 minute of engineering time.

-Anyone may claim any amount of bbucks up to the total available in the universe account.
+Anyone may claim any amount of kudos up to the total available in the universe account.
 However, everyone is encouraged to vote to deny unreasonable claims.

 The system is implemented on top of Slack to make discussion about transactions easy.
 Such discussion in the exchange